Blind Japan Project

 GOALS

-- To raise awareness and foster understanding of those who are blind/visually impaired
+- Raise awareness and understanding of blind and visually impaired communities

 IMPACT

-- Reached 10,000s of people around the world across X, Instagram, YouTube, podcasts, print media, Japanese TV, and real world interactions
+- Tens of thousands of people reached across X, Instagram, YouTube, podcasts, speaking engagements, print media, and in-person interactions

 I did it